iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/setup_and_teardown.md

 the function as they are.

 But, for example if a function expects a `File` and not a `&str` with the path to the file you need `setup` code.
-Iai-Callgrind has an easy-to-use system in place to allow you to run any setup code before the function is executed and this `setup` code is not attributed to the metrics of the benchmark.
+Gungraun has an easy-to-use system in place to allow you to run any setup code before the function is executed and this `setup` code is not attributed to the metrics of the benchmark.